Choose Your Hike

 ADDITIONAL SUGGESTIONS:

-◻ COMPASS – A compass (and the ability to use it) is a good idea but not a requirement for our Irish tours.
+COMPASS – A compass (and the ability to use it) is a good idea but not generally a requirement for our tours.

-◻ WALKING POLES – Assist forward movement, reduce impact on your knees, and help with balance in difficult terrain.
+WALKING POLES – Assist forward movement, reduce impact on your knees, and help with balance in difficult terrain.
+Some walkers find it also helps them with the deep sand.
 A pair is best but many hikers also just use one.

 During Your Tour